NarayanaWalters/PTS/FinalTechinalReport.md

 NPC basic navigation | Works well enough for the goals of this project Music Combination Puzzle | Fun, original puzzle, but needs better sound design.
 Gameplay | The current demo offers about 15 minutes of gameplay and could be easily expanded for more.

-The game runs fine, with no lag or frame rate issues.
-Sometimes the audio has quality issues but is clear the majority of the time.

 ### Conclusions